Spring 2026 Course Offerings

 Students may take one or two (maximum) French Language courses in the group LF307, LF308, LF309, LF310, LF311, and/or LF313 before moving on to LF323, LF324, or higher level courses.
 Any combination of two of these courses may be taken for credit, provided the two courses have different course topics.

-Advanced study of French through the analysis of images, short stories, and excerpts of novels that explore the diverse countries, regions and cultures that make up the Francophone World.
+Advanced study of French through the analysis of images, short stories, and excerpts of novels and films that explore the diverse countries, regions and cultures that make up the Francophone World.
 Specific regions vary by semester, but can include Africa, the Caribbean or North America.

 This course fulfills a single unit in each of the following BU Hub areas: Historical Consciousness, Oral and/or Signed Communication.